Creating a website has never been easier. Creating an outstanding website, on the other hand, poses some unique challenges.

 Who is my point of contact?

-In some instances, you may have a team of people working on your site, including an account executive, project manager, designer, programmers, a copywriter, and an SEO professional.
+Some web design companies may allocate a team of people to work on your website, including account executives, project managers, designers, programmers, copywriters and SEO professionals.
 Find out who your point of contact is, and how they interface with the rest of the team.

 May I see your references?

 Think about it.
 You're proud of your work and you're probably happy to have your clients sing your praises.
-If a designer hesitates to put you in touch with a few clients, that should raise red flags.
+If a designer hesitates to put you in touch with a few clients, that should be a warning sign.

-Website design can seem unintelligible to the average person.
-A bit of research and careful consultation can de-mystify the process for even the most technophobic people.
-The process can be time-consuming and a bit intimidating at first, but the results -- and resulting rewards -- for your business can make your new website or redesign pay for itself many times over.
+Web design can seem unintelligible to the average person.
+But a bit of research and careful consultation can demystify the process for even the most technophobic people.
+The results – and rewards – for your business can make your new website or redesign pay for itself many times over.